DanNduati/PongJS/README.md

 # Pong - JS version

-A copy of Pong Game in JS Canvas
+* Pong Game made by Vanilla JS and Canvas.
+* Play against AI.
+* Game finishes when players reach to 3 points.
+* Clone the repo and double click index.html to play